Edgar Experimental Mine

 A Special Thank You

-We extend a special thank you to the FreePort-McMoRan Foundation for their generous donation of $1 million to fund infrastructure rehabilitation.
+We extend a special thank you to the Freeport-McMoRan Foundation for their generous donation of $1 million to fund infrastructure rehabilitation.
 This is the largest single gift in the history of the Edgar Experimental Mine and will help keep the facility current now and into the future.
 A complete removal and upgrade of the underground power, water and air distribution system was done.
 The new electrical installation allows for versatility in equipment use and location underground, facilitating a wider range of research and educational opportunity for students, researchers and users at Colorado School of Mines.

 An Underground Classroom